dng24/intl-iot/model/model_details.md

 - `state` - The predicted state that the device was in when `IN_PCAP` was created.
 - `device` - The input into the `-v` option.

+### src/s1_split_data.py

+This script is the first step of the model pipeline and the first step in data preprocessing phase.
+The script takes a directory of pcaps recursively and randomly splits the pcaps into a training set and a testing set.

+#### Usage

+Usage: `python3 s1_split_data.py in_pcap_dir out_train_file out_test_file`

+Example: `python3 s1_split_data.py traffic/ s1_train_paths.txt s1_test_paths.txt`

+#### Input

+`in_pcap_dir` - The path to a directory containing input pcap files.
+Pcap files found in nested directories will also be processed.

+`out_train_file` - The path to a text (.txt) file to write the filenames of training files.
+This file will be generated if it does not already exist.

+`out_test_file` - The path to a text (.txt) file to write the filenames of testing files.
+This file will be generated if it does not already exist.

+#### Output

+Two newline-delimited text files are produced, one of which contains file paths to pcaps for training models, while the other one contains file paths to pcaps for validating the models.
+Two-thirds of the pcap paths will be randomly selected and written to the training text file, while the rest will be written to the testing text file.
+If an existing text file is passed in, none of the paths in that text file will be written again to either text file.

 ### raw2intermediate.sh

 #### Usage